mactul/powermake/README.md

 ## Documentation

+> [!NOTE]
-**Note:** This documentation is not completed, if you struggle to do something, do not hesitate to ask a question in the [discussions section](https://github.com/mactul/powermake/discussions/categories/q-a), it may be that the feature you search for is undocumented.
+> This documentation is not complete, if you struggle to do something, do not hesitate to ask a question in the [discussions section](https://github.com/mactul/powermake/discussions/categories/q-a), it may be that the feature you search for is undocumented.

 ### Command line arguments